Email and Listserv Communication

 After Sept.
 15, 2016, you will be able to find your academic advisor by logging into Self-Service Carolina.
 Select the STUDENTS tab.
 Then select the STUDENTS RECORDS box.
 From there, select VIEW STUDENT INFORMATION.
 Your primary academic advisor will be listed.

-How can I get an override for a JOUR course?
+How can I get into a JOUR class which is full?

-What about an overide for a course in my minor or the Carolina Core?
+What about an override for a course in my minor or the Carolina Core?

 In order to receive an override for a course in your minor or in the Carolina Core, you will need to go to the department/school/college responsible for that course.
 The SJMC Student Services Office cannot give out overrides for non-JOUR courses.